The Average Credit Score in America

 Baby boomers and the silent generation are the only generations to have average credit scores in the "very good" range.
 Gen X, millennials, and Gen Z have average scores in the "good" range.

-One reason credit scores are higher for older Americans is that they have a longer credit history, which is an important part of credit scores.
+One reason credit scores are higher for older Americans is that they have a longer credit history, which is an important factor in how credit scores are calculated.
 Older Americans also are more likely to have a more diversified credit mix, potentially including an auto loan and a mortgage.

 Credit score distribution: How rare is an exceptional 800 to 850 score?

-Twenty-three percent of Americans have a credit score between 800 and 850, considered "exceptional" by FICO.
-A credit score at the top of that range -- 850 -- is considered a perfect score.
+Twenty-four percent of Americans have a credit score between 800 and 850, considered "exceptional" by FICO.
+A credit score at the top of that range -- 850 -- is perfect.

 Twenty-four percent have a FICO® Score between 750 and 799, making the "very good" bracket.